-As a writer, you should be an expert at taking constructive criticism since it only helps make your work even better than what it could have been.
-When you pick someone to read your book, you should be prepared for feedback, whether it be positive or negative, but remember that any constructive feedback is better than nothing.
+As a writer, you have to become expert at dealing with constructive criticism since it is aimed at helping your book become better.
+When choosing someone to read your book, ask them for feedback, whether it be positive or negative, but remember that any constructive feedback is better than nothing.

 What's the Difference?

-There is, however, a difference between constructive criticism and just plain criticism.
+There is a difference between constructive criticism and just plain criticism.
 Constructive criticism may point out a flaw in a book and might even provide some helpful tips on how to fix the problem.
-The person giving constructive criticism wants to help you and work work succeed, so they will give feedback for your personal benefit.
-Criticism on the other hand poses as feedback when it is actually just name-calling and putting down.
+The person giving constructive criticism wants to help you and your work work succeed, so they will give feedback for your personal benefit.
+Criticism on the other hand poses as feedback when it is actually just negative input.

 Constructive criticism looks like this:

-"I read your book, and I think it could use a little work.
-I highlighted some sections that just felt off to me and I also corrected some grammar mistakes."
+"I read your book, and highlighted some sections that just felt off to me.
+I also corrected some grammar mistakes."

 Criticism looks like like:

 "Your book was probably one of the worst books I've ever read.
-It needs a ton of work before you even think about sending this to a publisher."
+I wouldn't even bother sending it to a publisher."